juntunen-ai/makoisa-ai/README.md

-# S-kaupat Scraper
+# Ruokahinta

-A comprehensive end-to-end solution for scraping S-kaupat.fi store data and loading it into Google BigQuery.
+A comprehensive end-to-end solution for scraping Finnish grocery store data and loading it into Google BigQuery.

 ## Overview

-This project scrapes grocery store data from s-kaupat.fi (a Finnish grocery delivery service) and provides tools to extract, transform, and load the data into BigQuery for analysis.
+This project scrapes grocery store data from Finnish grocery delivery services and provides tools to extract, transform, and load the data into BigQuery for analysis.
 The scraper extracts information about individual stores across 7 different store chains.

 ## Features